Smudge202/smudge202.github.io/_posts/2015-08-04-conventions-implicit.md

 List<string> data = GetResults();
 ```

 I often come across people that believe the _implicit_ declaration to be in some way related to _dynamics_.
-This is **completely wrong** and should be beaten out of these people.
+This is **completely wrong** and should be beaten out of said people.
 If you do not know what _dynamics_ are, don't worry - they do not relate to this article.

 ## Pros and Cons